 Clerk, Portland, Maine

 Aga is an attorney at the Drummond Woodsum in Portland, Maine, with a diverse practice serving schools, municipalities, and tribal nations and focusing on land use, energy, and climate change issues.
 Aga served as a law clerk for the Honorable Ellen Gorman of the Maine Supreme Judicial Court.
 While in law school, she was the recipient of the Edward S. Godfrey Leadership Award, the Maine Law Alumni Association Award, and the Robert & Patricia Switzer Foundation fellowship.
 As a former land use planner, Aga coordinated regulatory reviews of significant and controversial development projects for the Maine Land Use Planning Commission.
 When she is not lawyering, she enjoys spending time in nature – camping, biking, hiking, sailing, and paddling – with her wonderful children and husband.

 Scot is a Senior Product Developer for Equipment at L.L.
 Bean Inc..
 In this role he creates gear that helps people enjoy their time outdoors.
 Scot is a Registered Maine Guide, Wilderness First Responder and a former Baxter State Park Ranger.
 He has led paddling, backpacking and backcountry ski trips all over North America.
 A Maine native he enjoys exploring remote corners of the state.
 Scot also serves on the Steering Committee for the Maine Outdoor Coalition, The Great Maine Outdoor Weekend Board and the Winterkid’s Board of Directors.

 Alec serves as representative in Maine for the New England Forestry Foundation (NEFF) and also works on a number of specific projects; for example, efforts to accelerate the pace of conservation in Maine, efforts to define “exemplary forestry” and increase the use of wood in construction.
-For CATF, he serves as a Senior Science and Policy Fellow for the Clean Air Task Force and heads up their efforts to capitalize on the role that forests can play in reducing global warming.
+Alec serves as a Senior Science and Policy Fellow for the Clean Air Task Force and heads up their efforts to capitalize on the role that forests can play in reducing global warming.
 He previously served as Director of the Maine Forest Service and has over 40 years of experience in natural resource planning and program administration.

 Don Hudson led wilderness expeditions, taught natural history, and directed Chewonki over more than four decades.
 He was presented with a Lifetime Merit Award by the U.S. EPA, the Espy Land Heritage Award of the Maine Coast Heritage Trust, and the L.L.
 Bean Outdoor Hero Award when he retired in 2010.
 Along with Don Nicoll, Don Founded AWWF in 2012.
 Don served on the Founding Board of Directors of the Friends of Baxter State Park, the Governor’s Working Group on the Allagash Wilderness Waterway and served as Chair of the AWW Advisory Council.
 Don was also a Founder of the International Appalachian Trail, which extends across the arc of the North Atlantic Basin from Maine’s Katahdin to the Atlas Mountains of Morocco.